INTERCAL: Impact and discussion

 In the article "A Box, Darkly: Obfuscation, Weird Languages, and Code Aesthetics", INTERCAL is described under the heading "Abandon all sanity, ye who enter here: INTERCAL".
 The compiler and commenting strategy are among the "weird" features described:

 The compiler, appropriately named "ick", continues the parody.
 Anything the compiler can't understand, which in a normal language would result in a compilation error, is just skipped.
 This "forgiving" feature makes finding bugs very difficult; it also introduces a unique system for adding program comments.
 The programmer merely inserts non-compileable text anywhere in the program, being careful not to accidentally embed a bit of valid code in the middle of their comment.

 In "Technomasochism", Lev Bratishenko characterizes the INTERCAL compiler as a dominatrix:

 If PLEASE was not encountered often enough, the program would be rejected; that is, ignored without explanation by the compiler.
 Too often and it would still be rejected, this time for sniveling.
 Combined with other words that are rarely used in programming languages but appear as statements in INTERCAL, the code reads like someone pleading.

-In popular culture

-The Nitrome Enjoyment System, a fictional video game console created by British indie game developer Nitrome, has games which are programmed in INTERCAL.